Thanksgiving Is Secretly the Sexiest Holiday

 But here’s the thing, sexiness doesn’t always have to do with actual sex.
 (Though I will add, no one said you have to have do it immediately after Thanksgiving dinner.
 Thanksgiving is at minimum a four-day affair.
-If you’re spending all of that time eating and none of it screwing, you’re doing it wrong.)
+If you’re spending all of that time eating and none of it having sex, you’re doing it wrong.)
 As we’ve learned, horniness can assume many forms, it can be many things — some sexual, some otherwise.

 No, Thanksgiving does not generally align with traditional concepts and ideas of sexiness.
 But take a look around you; many of our old bastions of sexiness are crumbling.
-From Playboy Bunnies to Victoria’s Secret Angels, the traditionally sexy is becoming toxic and tacky.
+From pushed-up Playboy Bunnies to Victoria’s Secret Angels, the traditionally sexy is becoming toxic and tacky.
 A new era of sexuality is upon us, and it’s about seeking and embracing horniness in the unexpected.
 What better place to start than at the dinner table this Thanksgiving?

 The new horny time

 Writer Dayna Evans has famously christened the period between late spring and early summer “the horny time,” defining this blissful annual occurrence for both The Cut and Gawker.
 But if late spring/early summer is the horny time for singles, it stands to reason that its seasonal opposite, late fall/early winter, is the horny time for monogamists.

 It is cuffing season after all — that time of year when, as internet legend has it, everyone couples up in order to avoid being single over the holidays and hopefully into the cold winter months when you can’t be bothered to go out on dates and need an excuse to cuddle up on the couch and order takeout every weekend till May.